 You must provide your own transportation to and from the meeting place for this trip.
 Meeting location will be shared by Krisztina before the trip.
 What to bring: binoculars, water, snack if you like, camera if you like, and your happy self.
 Other gear: hat, sunscreen, bug spray (some days there are little tiny flies like to visit the water’s edge).
 Please wear comfortable shoes, hiking boots are ideal.
 Walk is on flat paved road with a short walk on sand to the shore, about 2 mile round trip.
 We will walk slow, birding and taking photos as we go.

 Experience the breathtaking La Jolla Cove coastline, where birds and sea mammals thrive along the rugged shores.
-This outing offers views of birds that prefer rocky outcropings, such as Surfbirds and Wandering Tattlers.
-It is also an exellent opportunity to see pelagic birds from land.
+This outing offers views of birds that prefer rocky outcroppings, such as Surfbirds and Wandering Tattlers.
+It is also an excellent opportunity to see pelagic birds from land.
 Some exciting sightings from previous trips include Black Oystercatcher, Black-vented Shearwater, and Pelagic Cormorant.
 Participants are encouraged to bring a spotting scope or borrow one to fully take in the spectacular coastal wildlife.

 You must provide your own transportation to and from the meeting place for this trip.
 Lunch is not provided.